You want to write. You want to be typing away and call it done today.

 The written word is the strongest source of power in the entire universe. — Gary Halbert

-With the above power quote let's get going.
+With this powerful quote, let's get going.
 Shall we?
 Good.

 Well, here's your practical guide to building a strong writing habit.